robosoft-ai/SMACC/README.md

 The param template method reads from the parameters server delegating to the method defined ros::NodeHandle handle does but already located at the exact point in the parameter name hierarchy associated to this state.
 SMACC is also able have methods getParam and setParam that are delegated to ros::NodeHandle in the same way.

-### Shared variables between states
+## Shared variables between states

 This following example shows how to share a variable between two states.
 In the Navigate state the "angle_value" variable is set using the template method "setData".
-Latter in the ExecuteToolState it gets the value using the template method "getData".
+Latter in the ExecuteToolState it gets the value using the template method "getGlobalData".

 ```cpp
 struct Navigate : SmaccState<Navigate, SimpleStateMachine>